nydiokar/analyzer/dashboard/docs/components-overview.md

 ### 3. `BehavioralPatternsTab.tsx`

--   **File Path:** `dashboard/src/components/dashboard/BehavioralPatternsTab.tsx` (Assuming this exists as per plan)
+-   **File Path:** `dashboard/src/components/dashboard/BehavioralPatternsTab.tsx`
 -   **Purpose:** Displays behavioral analysis for the selected wallet, including classifications, metrics, and visualizations, filterable by the global time range.
 -   **Current State:** Implemented as a client component.
-Uses SWR to fetch data from `/api/v1/wallets/{walletAddress}/behavior-analysis`, passing `startDate` and `endDate` from `useTimeRangeStore`.
+Uses SWR and the shared `fetcher` to fetch data from `/api/v1/wallets/{walletAddress}/behavior-analysis`, passing `startDate` and `endDate` from `useTimeRangeStore`.
 Handles loading, error, and no-data states.
-Displays basic behavioral metrics.
+Displays basic behavioral metrics using Tremor components.
 -   **Key Props:** `walletAddress: string`.
--   **Planned Next Steps:** Verify that all displayed data and any visualizations (e.g., heatmaps) correctly reflect the selected time scope.
+-   **Planned Next Steps:** Implement visualizations (e.g., heatmaps, histograms) using ECharts.
+Verify that all displayed data and visualizations correctly reflect the selected time scope.

+### 4. `AccountStatsPnlTab.tsx`

+-   **File Path:** `dashboard/src/components/dashboard/AccountStatsPnlTab.tsx`
+-   **Purpose:** Displays detailed Profit and Loss (PNL) overview statistics for the selected wallet, including both period-specific and all-time data.
+-   **Current State:** Implemented as a client component.
+Uses SWR and the shared `fetcher` to call the `/api/v1/wallets/{walletAddress}/pnl-overview` API endpoint, passing global `startDate` and `endDate` from `useTimeRangeStore`.
+Handles loading, error, and no-data states.
+The UI presents "Period Specific Data" and "All-Time Data" in two horizontally arranged `Card` components (using a `Grid`).
+Within each card, data is grouped into sections ("Overall Performance", "Volume & Activity", "Advanced Token Stats") with headers and borders.
+Uses `AccountStatsPnlDisplay.tsx` for rendering the metric groups.
+Tooltips (shadcn/ui `Tooltip`) are implemented for advanced metrics.
+-   **Key Props:** `walletAddress: string`.
+-   **Planned Next Steps:** Monitor for any further feedback on data presentation or layout.

+### 5. `AccountStatsPnlDisplay.tsx`

+-   **File Path:** `dashboard/src/components/dashboard/AccountStatsPnlDisplay.tsx`
+-   **Purpose:** A sub-component responsible for rendering groups of PNL metrics within the `AccountStatsPnlTab.tsx`.
+-   **Current State:** Receives data for either period-specific or all-time PNL.
+Displays metrics using Tremor `Metric` and `Text` components.
+Metrics are grouped with `Title` and `Flex` for layout.
+PNL values are color-coded (green for positive, red for negative).
+"Volume & Activity" metrics have a blue accent.
+Advanced Token Stats section has a subtle background and padding for visual distinction.
+Font sizes for metrics and labels have been adjusted for balance.
+Tooltips are integrated.
+-   **Key Props:** `data: PnlOverviewResponseData | null | undefined`, `title: string`, `isLoading: boolean`.
+-   **Planned Next Steps:** Considered largely complete unless further refinements are needed based on `AccountStatsPnlTab.tsx` evolution.

 ## Shared Components